jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/kubernetes-pod-coredump-handler-54d27a0fd2ec.rst

     If this annotation is not used, the default core dump handler (systemd-coredump) will be used.

+.. note:

+    The ``starlingx.io/core_pattern`` parameter only accepts lower case characters for the path and file name where the core dump is saved.

 ``--starlingx.io/core_compression``: none|lz4 (default “none”)
     This annotation is used to determine whether the file will be compressed.
     Using the "lz4" option, the file will be compressed, decreasing the file